 Embossing with your Cricut

 If you want to use your Cricut Explore to emboss, you can simulate this by inserting your scoring stylus and tell Cricut Design Space to score whatever you want embossed.
 It will actually be a deboss, but it has a similar look.
 You’ll get the best results if you put something with a little give under the material you want to deboss.
 Or just use the debossing tool if you have a Maker.

 Consider using a different blade to cut paper than the blade you use to cut vinyl—it will extend the life of the blade and make for sharper cuts.
 Color code your blades by painting the tip of the plastic blade cover with some acrylic paint—white for paper, black for vinyl, etc.

-If your blade isn’t cutting as well as it did, spread a piece of aluminum foil on your mat and cut a simple design in it.
-It will help sharpen your blade a bit.
+If your blade isn’t cutting as well as it did, ball up a piece of aluminum foil and poke your blade into it repeatedly to clean it.
+Or just put some aluminum foil on your mat and cut a simple design in it.
 I do this and it works.

 Designing for your Cricut

 Cricut Design Space has free weekly designs!
 Note that they are only free for that one week, however — if you save them in a project and try to use them after the free week, you may be asked to pay for them.
 So use them or lose them!

 You don’t have to just use the fonts that are on your system or in Cricut Design Space—you can download new fonts, install them on your computer, and they’ll be accessible to use in Cricut Design Space (you’ll probably need to close and re-open Design Space to see them in the font list).
 My favorite places to find fonts are fontsquirrel.com and dafont.com.